What are cranial neuropathies?

 A healthcare provider will usually do a variety of tests to diagnose neuropathy.
 Depending on the type of cranial neuropathy your doctor suspects, tests may include:

 - Neurological exam to test sensation, reflexes, balance and metal status.

 - Electromyography (EMG), which measures the electrical activity of muscles when working and at rest.

-- CT or MRI scan, which are imaging techniques that allow health care providers to visualize the brain.
+- CT or MRI scans.
+These are imaging techniques that allow healthcare providers to see the brain.

-- Nerve conduction velocity tests to help identify how and where the nerve is damaged.
+- Nerve conduction velocity tests to help find out how and where the nerve is damaged.

 - Biopsies of the skin and nerves to find out how severely nerves are damaged.